IBM/cp4waiops-gitops/docs/cp4waiops-advanced-install-options.md

   enabled: true
 ```

-After you finish filling up the form, just click the "CREATE" button to kick off the install, then you are done!
+After you finish filling up the form, just click the `CREATE` button to kick off the install, then you are done!
 During the time when waiting for the install to complete, you will see more Apps being rolled out gradually from Argo CD UI.
-Each App represents a specific application to be deployed which is managed by the root level App defined as above.
+Each App represents a specific application to be deployed and is managed by the root level App defined as above.

 ![](images/01-apps.png)